 The mule’s basic conformation is V-shaped in the shoulders, carries its weight down low, and has an hour-glass belly which means that the saddle will automatically want to go forward; when a mule has a downhill hip, it increases the intensity of that movement almost double when the hip is higher.

-The Downhill Hip Saddle Pad lifts the front of the saddle up approximately two inches which will help balance the saddle straight across.
-Unlike other solutions which create a bridge that places pressure on the front and the rear of the saddle, the Downhill Hip Saddle Pad has enough padding and surface to support the saddle all the way across.
+The Downhill Hip Saddle Pad lifts the front of the saddle approximately two inches which will help balance the saddle straight across.
+Unlike other solutions that create a bridge that places pressure on the front and the rear of the saddle, the Downhill Hip Saddle Pad has enough padding and surface to support the saddle all the way across.

 Will This Pad Work with My Saddle?